 - Apply the following filter:

-- Select the Design tab to return to design mode.
+- Select the Design tab to return to the design mode.

 - Right-click the chart and select Format Axes > Format Category (X) Axis from the shortcut menu.
-Designer displays the Format Category (X) Axis dialog box.
+The Format Category (X) Axis dialog appears.

-- In the Tick Mark tab, select the Minor Tick Mark subtab, select Inside in the Type box to show the minor tick marks inside the axis, and then select Show Minor Tick Mark Labels in the Option box to show the minor tick mark labels.
+- In the Tick Mark tab of the dialog, select the Minor Tick Mark sub tab, select Inside in the Type box to show the minor tick marks inside the axis, and then select Show Minor Tick Mark Labels in the Option box to show the minor tick mark labels.

-- Select the Scale subtab, select Use Constant Interval, then set Minimum, Maximum, Major Unit, and Minor Unit to Fixed.
+- Select the Scale sub tab, select the Use Constant Interval option, then set the Minimum, Maximum, Major Unit and Minor Unit options to Fixed.
 Specify the minimum value to Jan 1, 2015 and the maximum value to Jan 29, 2015.
-Set Major Unit and Minor Unit to 1 and select the unit as Weeks and Days respectively which stand for 1 week and 1 day.
+Set the Major Unit and Minor Unit values to 1 and select the unit as Weeks and Days respectively which stand for 1 week and 1 day.

-- Select the Format tab and then the Minor Label subtab, select the format in the Stack box and select Remove to delete it.
+- In the Minor Label sub tab of the Format tab, select the format in the Stack box and select Remove to delete it.
 Select Date/Time from the Category box, type d in the Properties text box and select Add to add the format to the Stack box.
 Then select OK to apply the settings.

 - Double-click the line to bring out the Format Line dialog.
 In the Node tab, select Use Single Color, then select true from the Show Node drop-down list to show nodes on the line, and specify the node color to #000000.
 Select OK to accept the settings.